swup/docs/docs/options/options.md

 };
 ```

-## Skip popState Handling
+## skipPopStateHandling

-Swup is built around browser history API, but sometimes some other tools manipulating the browser history can be used as well.
+Swup is built around the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), but sometimes some other tools manipulating the browser history can be used as well.

-For this reason, swup places a source property into every history state object it creates, so it can be later identified (swup also modifies current history record on start, to include the "swup" source property as well).
+For this reason, swup places a `source` property into every history `state` object it creates, so it can be identified later (swup also modifies the current history record on start, to include the `source: swup` property as well).
 On `popState` events, swup only handles the records that were created by swup.

-This behavior can be modified by `skipPopStateHandling` option, which is represented by a function returning boolean (false = handle the popstate, true = do nothing).
+This behavior can be modified by the callback `skipPopStateHandling`, which should return a `boolean` (`false`: handle the `popState` event, `true`: do nothing).
-The function accepts one argument - the popstate event.
-Option defaults to the following:
+The callback receives one argument - the `popState` event.

+The option defaults to this:

 ```javascript
 const options = {